-Son #3 has show an interest in Dungeons and Dragons, so I’ve busted out my old 3.5 edition books and started a campaign for him and his friends.
+Son #3, 11yo, has shown an interest in Dungeons and Dragons, so I’ve busted out my old 3.5 edition books and started a campaign for him and his friends.

 I was quite proud of the character sheets at the time, and the dice roller is still online but seems to be broken.
 I’ll get around to fixing it one of these days.

 So far my favourite online resources have been: